 Cybertech Controls and Electric fined $70K for worker injury

-March 26, 2019 by Ontario Ministry of Labour/Manufacturing AUTOMATION
+By Ontario Ministry of Labour/Manufacturing AUTOMATION

 March 26, 2019 – Cybertech Controls and Electric Inc., a systems integrator in Tecumseh, Ontario, has pleaded guilty to an offence involving a worker injury at an industrial facility in Windsor, Ontario and has been fined $70,000 in provincial court.

 The court also imposed a 25-per-cent victim fine surcharge, which is credited to a special provincial government fund to assist victims of crime.